This post may contain affiliate links (disclosure).

 That’s all there is to it :) You might be thinking – why not cook the Matzo balls directly in the chicken stock to save a step?
 The reason why we cook Matzo balls in water first, as opposed to cooking them right away in the chicken stock, is to avoid making the soup cloudy.

 Enjoy this delicious Matzo ball soup – it’s a true comfort food!

 - 64 oz chicken broth

 - ¼ bunch fresh dill or parsley, chopped

-- Mix the Matzo meal with eggs, oil and water, then refrigerate it for 15 minutes.
+- Mix the Matzo meal with eggs and oil, then refrigerate it for 15 minutes.

 - Bring a large pot of water with 1 tbsp of salt to a boil.